Beekeeping: Protective clothing

 Most beekeepers wear some protective clothing.
 Novice beekeepers usually wear gloves and a hooded suit or hat and veil.
-Experienced beekeepers sometimes chose not to use gloves because they inhibit delicate manipulations.
+Experienced beekeepers sometimes choose not to use gloves because they inhibit delicate manipulations.
 The face and neck are the most important areas to protect, so most beekeepers wear at least a veil.
 Defensive bees are attracted to the breath; a sting on the face can lead to much more pain and swelling than a sting elsewhere, while a sting on a bare hand can usually be quickly removed by fingernail scrape to reduce the amount of venom injected.

-Traditionally, beekeeping clothing is pale-colored because of the natural color of cotton and the cost of coloring is an expense not warranted for workwear, though some consider this is to provide better differentiation from the colony's natural predators such as bears and skunks, which tend to be dark-colored.
+Traditionally, beekeeping clothing is pale-colored because of the natural color of cotton and the cost of coloring is an expense not warranted for workwear, though some consider this to provide better differentiation from the colony's natural predators such as bears and skunks, which tend to be dark-colored.
 It is now known bees see in ultraviolet wavelengths and are also attracted to scent.
 The type of fabric conditioner used has more impact than the color of the fabric.

 Stings that are retained in clothing fabric continue to pump out an alarm pheromone that attracts aggressive action and further stinging attacks.
 Attraction can be minimized with regular washing.